n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent.md

 * Suffix Prompt: set the final part of the message.
 Includes the user input and agent scratchpad.
 * Top K: number of database results the agent should keep in its context.

-[TODO: decide whether to include examples or point user to example in UI]
+You can view prompt examples in the node.

 ## Related resources